 Historic Waterloo

 Discover the history of Waterloo through its built and natural heritage.
+Explore the people, places and stories that shaped Waterloo’s early history.

 Central Block building in Uptown Waterloo with a date stone of 1881